AdaptivMCP/AdaptivMCP/docs/WORKFLOWS.md

 ---

-## 4. Diff-first editing (preferred for assistants)
+## 4. Diff-based editing tools

 Assistants SHOULD avoid using `run_command` to embed large shell/Python scripts to modify files.
 This is brittle because those scripts must be embedded inside JSON strings and are easy to mis-escape.

 Multi-line edits are routine.
-Use the diff-first helpers below to apply them directly instead of treating them as tricky or deferring them to humans.
+Use the diff helpers below to apply them directly instead of treating them as tricky or deferring them to humans.